techidaily/site-win-online/source/_posts/restore-your-information-a-guide-on-retrieving-files-deleted-post-computer-restart.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://on-screen-recording.techidaily.com/new-in-2024-professional-voice-capture-on-mac-compiling-the-best-5-apps/"><u>[New] In 2024, Professional Voice Capture on Mac Compiling The Best 5 Apps</u></a></li>
+<li><a href="https://fox-http.techidaily.com/new-in-2024-how-to-get-gratis-safe-vlc-media-player-on-mac-os-x-devices/"><u>[New] In 2024, How to Get Gratis, Safe VLC Media Player on Mac OS X Devices</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-frozen-yum-screening-device-deep-review/"><u>[Updated] Frozen Yum Screening Device Deep Review</u></a></li>
-<li><a href="https://fox-info.techidaily.com/updated-pros-choice-9-premium-streaming-services-for-2024/"><u>[Updated] Pro's Choice 9 Premium Streaming Services for 2024</u></a></li>
+<li><a href="https://tiktok-videos.techidaily.com/new-in-2024-instant-guide-to-a-one-time-exit-tiktoks-goodbye/"><u>[New] In 2024, Instant Guide to a One-Time Exit TikTok's Goodbye</u></a></li>
+<li><a href="https://driver-download.techidaily.com/comprehensive-fixes-for-realtek-wifi-connectivity-problems-in-windows-versions-11107/"><u>Comprehensive Fixes for Realtek WiFi Connectivity Problems in Windows Versions (11/10/7)</u></a></li>
+<li><a href="https://win-online.techidaily.com/expert-advice-on-windows-defender-deactivation-is-it-a-safe-practice/"><u>Expert Advice on Windows Defender Deactivation - Is It a Safe Practice?</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/get-the-latest-nvidia-geforce-rtx-groovy-3080-ti-gpu-drivers-on-windows-11-8-and-7/"><u>Get the Latest NVIDIA GeForce RTX Groovy!
+3080 Ti GPU Drivers on Windows 11, 8 & 7</u></a></li>
+<li><a href="https://video-capture.techidaily.com/in-2024-prime-desktopmobile-communication-alternatives-to-zoom/"><u>In 2024, Prime Desktop/Mobile Communication Alternatives to Zoom</u></a></li>
+<li><a href="https://win-top.techidaily.com/leading-doha-seo-firms-for-optimal-online-visibility-unveiling-the-premier-agencies-of-qatars-capital/"><u>Leading Doha SEO Firms for Optimal Online Visibility: Unveiling the Premier Agencies of Qatar's Capital</u></a></li>
-<li><a href="https://win-online.techidaily.com/1-troubleshooting-installer-issues-why-cant-your-downloaded-programs-install-expert-advice-from-yl-computing/"><u>1.
-Troubleshooting Installer Issues: Why Can't Your Downloaded Programs Install? - Expert Advice From YL Computing</u></a></li>
+<li><a href="https://win-online.techidaily.com/reinstalling-and-updating-your-scanners-firmware-a-step-by-step-guide-tips-from-yl-computing/"><u>Reinstalling and Updating Your Scanner's Firmware: A Step-by-Step Guide - Tips From YL Computing</u></a></li>
-<li><a href="https://win-online.techidaily.com/avoid-gradual-performance-degradation-ways-to-maintain-pc-speed-long-term-guidance-from-yl-computing-expertise/"><u>Avoid Gradual Performance Degradation: Ways to Maintain PC Speed Long-Term - Guidance From YL Computing Expertise</u></a></li>
-<li><a href="https://screen-sharing-recording.techidaily.com/chill-out-the-leading-10-calm-games-for-2024/"><u>Chill Out The Leading 10 Calm Games for 2024</u></a></li>
-<li><a href="https://win-online.techidaily.com/discover-the-rich-hues-of-fall-stunning-backgrounds-and-inspirational-images-from-yl-softwares-2022-collection/"><u>Discover the Rich Hues of Fall: Stunning Backgrounds and Inspirational Images From YL Software's 2022 Collection</u></a></li>
-<li><a href="https://win-dash.techidaily.com/download-canon-printer-software-drivers-compatible-with-windows-7-81-and-10/"><u>Download Canon Printer Software Drivers: Compatible with Windows 7, 8.1 & 10</u></a></li>
-<li><a href="https://graphic-issues.techidaily.com/driver-error-corrected-nvidias-screen-response-restored/"><u>Driver Error Corrected: Nvidia's Screen Response Restored</u></a></li>
-<li><a href="https://win-online.techidaily.com/how-to-effortlessly-rejuvenate-your-printers-performance-with-driver-updates-advice-by-yl-software/"><u>How To Effortlessly Rejuvenate Your Printer's Performance with Driver Updates – Advice by YL Software</u></a></li>
-<li><a href="https://fox-tips.techidaily.com/losung-fur-den-fehler-unzugangliches-startgerat-unter-windows-11-mit-7-effektiven-ansatzen/"><u>Lösung Für Den Fehler Unzugängliches Startgerät Unter Windows 11 Mit 7 Effektiven Ansätzen</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/move-beyond-the-macbook-air-with-this-compact-feature-packed-windows-laptop-top-picks-by-tech-experts/"><u>Move Beyond the MacBook Air with This Compact, Feature-Packed Windows Laptop - Top Picks by Tech Experts</u></a></li>
-<li><a href="https://win-online.techidaily.com/step-by-step-guide-configuring-parental-settings-via-windows-control-panel-insights-from-yl-computing/"><u>Step-by-Step Guide: Configuring Parental Settings via Windows Control Panel - Insights From YL Computing</u></a></li>
+<li><a href="https://win-online.techidaily.com/transform-your-pcs-aesthetic-customizing-windows-11-themes-and-backgrounds-insights-from-yl-computing/"><u>Transform Your PC's Aesthetic: Customizing Windows 11 Themes & Backgrounds - Insights From YL Computing</u></a></li>
-<li><a href="https://win-online.techidaily.com/step-by-step-guide-switching-your-keyboards-primary-language-on-windows-10-tips-from-yl-computing/"><u>Step-by-Step Guide: Switching Your Keyboard's Primary Language on Windows 10 - Tips From YL Computing</u></a></li>
+<li><a href="https://win-online.techidaily.com/troubleshooting-visual-glitches-tips-from-yl-software-experts/"><u>Troubleshooting Visual Glitches: Tips From YL Software Experts</u></a></li>
-<li><a href="https://win-online.techidaily.com/yl-computings-guide-navigating-to-user-profile-settings-via-control-panel/"><u>YL Computing's Guide: Navigating to User Profile Settings via Control Panel</u></a></li>
 </ul></div>